May has traditionally been “Mary’s month.” Here’s a roundup of ideas and resources for celebrating.

-1. Check out NG’s Mary: The Most Powerful Woman in the World
+1. Check out National Geographic’s Mary: The Most Powerful Woman in the World

-You can find the article online at National Geographic.
+You can find resources connected to the main article online at National Geographic.
+Search for “Virgin Mary” in the toolbar to access the information.

 The practice of May crownings dates back to 1837 and Pope Gregory XVI.
 Since then, it has been traditional for parishes, groups, or even families to hold a ceremony in which a statue or icon of Mary is “crowned” with a wreath of flowers or an actual gold crown, usually by young girls.
 The ritual varies from place to place and is often improvised, but usually consists of traditional Marian hymns, the recitation of the rosary, and Marian prayers. especially the Litany of the Blessed Virgin Mary.
 It may occur within the context of Benediction, or even a special Mass.